adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter2/realworld.md

 client.RefreshUserAsync();
 ```

+!!! tip
-> If you get the error "You do not have permission to view this directory or page" when accessing the refresh
+    If you get the error "You do not have permission to view this directory or page" when accessing the refresh
     endpoint, there are no refresh tokens for your user in the token store.
 This could be because the user has
     yet to re-authenticate (causing a new refresh token to be generated), the provider is not set up to generate
     refresh tokens or the provider does not support refresh tokens.

 We can easily add this to the login process in the platform-specific provider.
 Rather than provide the same logic
 over and over, we can extend the `ILoginProvider` to do the base operations for us then implement the logic once